bryntum/chronograph/src/guides/AdvancedFeatures.md

 })
 ```

-Takes over:
+Takeaways:

-- ChronoGraph represents a directed acyclic graph of identifiers, which are, in simplest form, just calculation functions
+- ChronoGraph is a directed acyclic graph of identifiers, which are, in the simplest form, just calculation functions
-- Its possible to reference another identifiers through the "effect yielding"
+- In those functions, its possible to reference another identifiers through the "effect yielding"
 - The effect yielding can be of 2 types - synchronous and with generators
 - Generator calculations has unlimited stack depth and can be asynchronous.
 They are a bit slower, however.
 - The identifiers of different types can be freely mixed